 We are consuming the Earth’s natural resources faster than the Earth’s regenerative capacity

-In 2009, the world’s per capita ecological footprint is 0.8 gha higher than the world’s average per capita biocapacity.
+In 2011, the world’s per capita ecological footprint is 0.9 gha higher than the world’s average per capita biocapacity.
 Switzerland’s ecological footprint is on average that of most western European countries.
-The United States, some Gulf countries and some European countries have consumed more than four times the world’s available per capita biocapacity in 2008.
+The United States, Canada, Australia, Kazakhstan, some Gulf countries and some European countries have consumed more than three times the world’s available per capita biocapacity.
 In contrast, the consumption of many countries in South-east Asia, the Indian subcontinent and Africa is much less than the world’s average ecological footprint (see map below).

 The ecological footprint is a kind of “resource accounting”

 The ecological footprint measures the extent to which humans reduce the Earth’s regenerative capacity (biocapacity).
 This method calculates our consumption of natural resources, caused by activities such as agriculture, wood consumption or carbon absorption, into the surface area which would be necessary in order to regenerate resources in a sustainable way and to absorb emissions.
 The ecological footprint is an eloquent way of showing how much productive land or water is needed for a region, a country, or the world population to cover its needs and neutralize its waste.
 It shows the extent to which consumption of natural resources exceeds nature’s regenerative capacity (biocapacity).
 If the ecological footprint of the world’s population exceeds the world’s biocapacity, this leads to an over-exploitation of nature and therefore unsustainability.